Razanmohamad25/AnomAI/README.md

 4. **Threshold** — set at the 98.5th percentile of validation reconstruction errors (MSE)
 5. **Inference** — at runtime, if `reconstruction_error > threshold` → anomaly flagged
 6. **Classification** — checks current values: genuinely high → `PERFORMANCE`, statistically unusual → `DEVIATION`
+7. **Adaptive retraining** — every 30 days, the agent automatically:
+   - Collects a fresh batch of normal behavior samples
+   - Retrains the LSTM Autoencoder on the updated data
+   - Recalculates the anomaly threshold from the new validation errors
+   - Hot-swaps the old model with the new one — no downtime, no manual intervention

+   This prevents **model drift**: as the machine's workload patterns naturally change over weeks (new software installed, different usage hours, OS updates), the     baseline of "normal" shifts.
+Without retraining, the model would either flag too many false positives or miss real anomalies.

 ```
 Normal behavior  →  low reconstruction error  →  NORMAL